Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 It’s no secret that sleep is important for your health and well-being.

 Getting enough sleep every night has a host of benefits for your physical and mental health.
-It can help you control your weight as it regulates appetite-related hormones to keep cravings under control.
+It can help control your weight as it regulates appetite-related hormones to keep cravings under control.
 It also supports your immune system (12).

 • Use white noise to block out distracting sounds and boost the quality of your sleep.